tonybaloney/tonybaloney.github.io/blog/async-test-patterns-for-pytest-and-unittest.md

     assert result == 'banana'
 ```

-**Caution ::** If you just add `async` before your test methods, Pytest won't await them and they'll pass regardless!!
+**Caution ::** If you just add `async` before your test methods without the marker, Pytest won't await them and they'll pass regardless!!

 The marker also applies to test class groups, awaiting any async methods and working normally on any sync test methods: